RADAR: Retrieval-Augmented Detector with Adversarial Refinement for Robust Fake News Detection: Methodology

 \subsection{Task Definition}

-Given a news article $x$, the detection task is to predict a binary label $y \in \{0, 1\}$ indicating whether $x$ is fake or real, along with a decision confidence $P(\text{real} \mid x)$.
+Given a news article $x$, the detection task is to predict a binary label $y \in \{0,1\}$ indicating whether $x$ is real or fake, together with a decision confidence $P(\mathrm{real}\mid x)$.
 We evaluate detection performance using ROC-AUC as the primary metric.

-Our framework consists of two main components.
-The \emph{Generator} $G$ takes a real news article and produces a fake variant designed to evade detection.
-The \emph{Detector} $D$ classifies articles as real or fake and outputs (i) a decision confidence and (ii) Verbal Adversarial Feedback (VAF), a structured textual critique consisting of suspicious tokens identified via attention analysis, categorical detection reasons, and improvement suggestions.
-This feedback is provided to $G$ in subsequent rounds, enabling iterative adversarial co-evolution where $G$ learns to produce increasingly convincing fakes while $D$ learns to detect them.
+Our framework, RADAR, is formulated as an adversarial co-evolution setup between a \emph{Generator} $G$ and a \emph{Detector} $D$.
+Given a real news article, $G$ rewrites it into a deceptive fake variant designed to evade detection, while $D$ learns to distinguish real articles from generated fakes.
+Retrieval can be enabled independently for both components, providing realism cues for generation and external evidence for detection.

+Across iterative training rounds, $G$ is refined to produce progressively more realistic attacks, while $D$ becomes increasingly robust to adaptive adversarial rewrites.
+In addition to decision confidence, the detector also provides additional feedback that support subsequent adversarial refinement.